Bering Strait Ag Leaders' Summit

 Workshop attendees gather around a heap of organic matter on the beach, some with shovels.

-At least half of the workshop time was dedicated to hands-on experiential learning activities, such as soil resource collection.
-Training participants gathered river debris to add organic matter to garden soil.
+At least half of the workshop time is dedicated to hands-on experiential learning activities, such as soil resource collection.
+2024 training participants gathered river debris to add organic matter to garden soil.

 A salinity meter placed in a tote of brown organic matter.

-During a soil resource collection “field trip,” training participants collected river debris as a source of organic matter for the garden.
+During a soil resource collection “field trip” in 2024, training participants collected river debris as a source of organic matter for the garden.
 Applying what they learned in the classroom with soil scientist Dr. Caley Gasch, participants used a meter to measure salinity of the material.

 Education & Outreach Initiatives